JackInABot/f4ke-Radio/README.md

-This program is an mp3 player which is designed to allow the user to implement custom radio elements to make the audio seem likes it's a real radio show.
+This program is an mp3 player which is designed to allow the user to implement custom radio elements to make the audio seem like it's a real radio show.
 It is highly modular and completely up to the user how realistic it sounds.
 With a simple directory-driven approach the user can just ad a folder with their own choice of mp3s and create a localised fake radio station.